Need to find out your status?

 Been exposed to HIV?

-PEP (Post-exposure Prophylaxis) this daily prescription can reduce your risk for HIV transmission by up to 99% if started within 72 hours of an exposure to the virus.
+PEP (Post-exposure Prophylaxis) is a daily prescription that can reduce your risk for HIV transmission by up to 99% if started within 72 hours of an exposure to the virus.

 We use the OraQuick Rapid HIV-1/2 Antibody Test, so it detects antibodies for HIV, not the virus itself.
 With a drop of blood, our HIV testers will be able to get your results in just 20 minutes.